Chicago Area Mensa Events

 The most publicly accessible event is our Monthly Gathering.
 Usually we have a guest lecturer and then people mingle and/or play games while munching on some snacks.
 Beverages are also provided.
 After the presentation snacks are available.
 Often there is a game of the month where someone teaches that game to anyone who is interested.
 The atmosphere is very informal and guests are welcome.
 There is a small fee that includes both the drinks and snacks.
-If you're interested in joining and just want to meet some Chicago area Mensans, come to one of the Monthly Gathering.
+If you're interested in joining and just want to meet some Chicago Area Mensa members, come to one of the Monthly Gathering.
 If you’ve decided to join, the Mensa test is usually administered before the gathering.
 For more information about this event, click/tap here.